vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 #### 3.2.1 Primary Metrics

 **Validation Loss**: Cross-entropy loss on held-out validation data, measured at regular intervals throughout training.
-This serves as our primary metric for model quality.
+This serves as the primary metric for model quality.

 **Training Loss**: Cross-entropy loss on training data, used to monitor overfitting and convergence behavior.